Nia-TN1012/docker-concrete5/README.md

 ## Release Notes

+* 2018/09/14: Add new Docker images.
+Along with this, organized supported tags.
 * 2018/09/12: [All][BugFix] Corrected the docker entry-point shell scripts.
 * 2018/09/12: [All `php70`][BugFix] Rebuilt the images because fix base image `niatn1012/apache-php-cc5`.
 * 2018/09/10: First release.
 Made the same middleware installation part common as `niatn1012/apache-php-cc5`.
 Corrected a partial file on the docker-compose side.